Narigo/scalajs-fun/README.md

 `Sources` could help.
 Got to investigate this idea further.

 After fiddling around with lots of type issues, the main test for doing a complete cycle seems to work.
-Now the next step is to fix the DomDriver to emit the correct events.
+Now the next step is to fix the `DomDriver` to emit the correct events.
 Right now this does not seem to be as trivial as expected even though the cycling test works.

+## Got the cycle working!

+Okay, so in the last few commits a small application could do the cycle with the `DomDriver` and a very simple `HttpDriver`.
+As the Scycle code is now a lot like the real CycleJS implementation and we can try to simplify the implementation a bit.